nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Extensions
 - **2a.
 Validation Fails**:
-    - 2a.1: If any validation fails (e.g., invalid email format), CareLink displays an error message, and the caregiver is not added.
+    - 2a.1: If any validation fails, CareLink displays an error message, and the caregiver is not added.
     - Use case ends.

 - **2b.
 Specified Patient ID Does Not Exist**: